Construction Project Management Services and Construction Books

 Managers need to abide by the rules they expect their team to follow.

-Set the standards from the start and enforce them
+Set the standards from the start of the construction project

 It’s useless to have rules and standards and not enforce them.
 It’s very difficult to enforce standards midway through the project once they’ve been ignored from the start.
 Managers shouldn’t walk by an unsafe practice or poor quality work.
 Doing this implies that the work is acceptable.